 “Let’s say you’ve got 3 percent in your 401(k) to qualify for the company match.
 Add a bit more.
 Then maybe add another percent of your salary a few months later, so eventually you’re saving 10 to 15 percent of your income,” Lee says.
 “You won’t miss the money if you increase saving slowly.”

-Even incremental, 1 percent increases can make a big difference in the long run.
-For example, a 30-year-old who saves 6 percent of a $50,000 salary each year, or $3,000, will have banked $809,129 by the time she is required to start withdrawing money from her 401(k) at age 70 1/2.
+Even incremental 1 percent increases can make a big difference in the long run.
+For example, a 30-year-old who saves 6 percent of a $50,000 salary each year, or $3,000, will have banked $809,129 by the time they are required to start withdrawing money from their 401(k) at age 70 1/2.
 (This assumes an 8 percent annual growth rate.)

 Keep padding your emergency fund, too.
 Shoot for enough to cover six months of essential expenses.

-If you’re already putting as much as you can into a 401(k) or other employer-sponsored fund, pat yourself on the back, then open a separate, personal IRA.
+If you’re already putting as much as you can into a 401(k) or other employer-sponsored fund, pat yourself on the back, then open a separate IRA.

 Ed Slott, a nationally recognized retirement expert and author of “Your Complete Retirement Planning Road Map,” says that everybody should open a Roth.
 You save with after-tax dollars, but the earnings on your investments grow tax-free.

-If you don’t yet qualify for the 401(k), look at the deductible IRA.
+If you don’t yet qualify for the 401(k), look at the traditional IRA.
 It has no income requirements as long as you’re not enrolled in an employer-sponsored retirement plan.
-You get a deduction for your contribution and earnings grow tax-deferred, which means you pay income taxes when you withdraw your earnings.
-A nondeductible IRA lets earnings grow tax-deferred, too, and it’s open to anyone.
+You get a tax deduction for your contribution and earnings grow tax-deferred, which means you pay income taxes when you withdraw your money.

 3. Maintain an aggressive asset allocation